 List of all HSE-owned regulations, with links, wherever possible, to the full text of the legislation and relevant HSE guidance.

 Business to business health and safety 'rules'

 Health and safety 'rules' are obligations imposed by businesses or business intermediary organisations, not by Government.
 HSE has been exploring perceptions of these rules and their effects both on businesses and the health and safety system more widely.

 Business Impact Target (BIT)

 The business impact target (BIT) concerns the economic impact of regulation on businesses.
+Our reports include:

 The Regulators' Code came into statutory effect on 6 April 2014, replacing the Regulators' Compliance Code.
 It provides a clear, flexible and principles-based framework for how regulators should engage with those they regulate.